hsk81/yeoman-generator-dizmo/README.md

 npm run clean
 ```

-* `install`: builds and installs the dizmo to a installation path given by the `install-to` configuration.
+* `install`: builds and installs the dizmo to a installation path given by the `dizmo/install-to` configuration entry in `package.json`:
 ```
 npm run install
 ```